MattiaFerrari/dncs-lab/README.md

 Two different VLANs allow router-1 to connect two different subnets via unique port.
 Thi two VLANs are marked with the VIDs above reported

 ## Changes at vagrantfile
-First of all I create  a .sh file for every device and next, I replace in Vagrantfile every general file with this more specific file.
+I create  a .sh file for every device and next, I replace in Vagrantfile every general file with this more specific file.
 es. `common.sh` replaced with `host-1-a.sh`
 ```ruby
 ...
     router1.vm.provision "shell", path: "router-1.sh"
 ...
 ```
+I increase the memory of virtual box of host-c from 256 to 512

 ## Host 1 A
 In host-1-a.sh I add the following line for the general setup of the host